benmerckx/asys/README.md

 #### Currently implemented

 All methods are handled asynchronously on node.js.
+If `-D runloop` is defined, a worker is used on [tink_runloop](https://github.com/haxetink/tink_runloop) to get the results asynchronously.
-On other targets most methods are implemented using `Future.sync`, in the future support for [tink_runloop](https://github.com/haxetink/tink_runloop) will be added so these may also be handled asynchronously where supported.
+On other targets all methods are implemented using `Future.sync`.

 ```
 sys